 Depending upon the main symptom, IBS patients are classified as constipation-predominant, diarrhea-predominant, or pain-predominant.

-People with IBS should avoid "aggravating" their condition with fried and fatty foods and caffeinated beverages. as well.
+Dietary and lifestyle changes seem to help the most.
+People with IBS should avoid aggravating their condition with fried and fatty foods and caffeinated beverages.